WFM Providers Agree: There is more to better employee enablement and productivity than just a WFM Solution

-Over the past 10 years, workforce management and employee enablement have progressed across a steady but almost nuanced arc.
+Over the past 10 years, WFM and employee enablement have progressed across a steady but almost nuanced arc.
 So steady and nuanced was this rise that many Workforce Management providers are either in denial, missing the opportunity altogether, or have created a patchwork of partners hoping to placate the growing demands of the worldwide workforce.

 Meanwhile across the past 5 years ‘digital transformation’ has become a pivotal factor in corporate success.
 Many forward-thinking organizations have vice presidents that report directly to the CFO just for this purpose.
 So given the CFO’s interest in digital transformation, and the CHRO & CIO’s interest in HR & WFM success there is a real convergence in corporate objectives occurring.